Broadway at Olympic Boulevard, 1940

 As we continue to digitize these items, we will offer access to rarely-seen documents as well as maps, early transit plans, historic employee newsmagazines, renderings, and other assets from these collections.

 But not everything valuable is old: We hold numerous Environmental Impact Reports and Statements, transit studies, engineering plans, and documents related to projects’ archaeological and cultural resources.
 Interesting and timely information from these items will also be included in future blog posts.

 Approximately 40% of our book and report collection is unique and found nowhere else.
-We currently have over 6,000 photos in our Flickr collection online, our own YouTube channel with extensive playlists, and a growing Scribd document collection.
+We currently have over 14,000 photos in our Flickr collection online, and our own YouTube channel with extensive playlists.

 While we collect and digitize Metro’s publications and reports, we are also actively harvesting and preserving important documents and other digital assets in the transportation field to compliment our collection.
 We will share these resources and provide some context for why they are important to our mobility agenda.